RobertTownley/gamehook/docs/getting_started.md

 ## Usage

-Visit the `examples` folder for some demos of how to use Gamehook.
+Visit the `src/examples` folder for some demos of how to use Gamehook.

 You can also pull down this repo and run `pnpm run dev` to see the examples running in a working project.
 Just change the name of the example within `App.tsx`